knut0815/Nodelink-vs-Adjacency-Matrices-Study/README.md

-# Nodelink vs Adjacency Matrices Study.
+# Nodelink vs Adjacency Matrice Study.

-This is a repository of supporting files for a study that compares Nodelinks and Adjacency Matrices.
-Results from this study has been published in a conference paper that appeared in Graph Drawing (2017).
-An extended version of this results has also been submitted to TVCG.
+This repository contains supporting files for a study that compared Graph Visualizations (Node-link and Adjacency Matrice).

+The study evaluated interactive Node-link and Adjancecy Matrice visualizations, using a crowdsourced, between-subject methdology, with 557 distinct online users.
+We evaluated 14 tasks, and used 1 real-world dataset.

 The sections below describe the files contained in each of the main directories

 ## Visualization Setups
-The Visualization setups, and introduction files used/
+This directory contains the visualizations (Node-link and Adjacency Matrice) and introduction files used for each of the 5 groups of the study.

 ## Database
 This directory contains the dataset used in the study.
-It contains the version of the Receipe dataset used tin the study.
-It also contains the positions file (Used in position the nodes in the Node-Link visualization).
+It contains the version of the `Receipe dataset` used for the study, as well as the `positions` file used to position nodes in the Node-link visualization.

 ## Results